|

 Ask

 your designer for original, editable source files.
-You need to be
+You need to be assured

-designer edit your website) with ease.
+your website) with ease.

 -